brandur/sorg/content/fragments/ffmpeg-h265.md

 The argument `-tag:v hvc1` tags the video with `hvc1`,
 which is purely for QuickTime's benefit.
-It allows this Very Stupid Player to recognize the fact that it will be able to play the resulting file.
+It allows this Very Smart Player to recognize the fact that it will be able to play the resulting file.

 [1] I don't even want to admit how long I spent trying to